syncany/syncany-docs/source/security.rst

 The diagram shows an example for the default configuration: For each file to be encrypted, Syncany uses **HKDF with SHA-256** and a **random 96-bit salt** to derive a **128-bit file key** to use for the Twofish cipher (8-10), and another **128-bit file key** using the same scheme for the AES cipher (12-14).
 In addition to that, two **128-bit random IVs** are created and used as input for the two ciphers (11/15).
 Using the 128-bit key and the 128-bit IV, Syncany then encrypts plaintext (= multichunk file, database file, etc.) using the AES cipher in GCM mode, and then takes the output to do the same with Twofish in GCM mode.

+To reduce improve encryption/decryption performance, Syncany **re-uses file keys up to 100 times** -- meaning that up to 100 multichunks or database files are encrypted with the same key.
+Given that the maximum file size for multichunks is about 4 MB, max.
+400 MB might be encrypted with the same key -- although typically it's much less. **IVs are never re-used!**

 The salts and IVs as well as the cipher configuration itself (here: AES/GCM+Twofish/GCM) is stored in the file header of the crypto file format.
 Since this information is required to decrypt the files, they are unencrypted.
 However, to avoid an attack on the clients through header tampering, the header is authenticated using an **HMAC with SHA-256**, using **a 128-bit header key** derived from the master key and a random **96-bit header salt**.

-The resulting **crypto file format** is structured as follows:

 .. image:: _static/security_crypto_format.png
    :align: center

+The resulting **crypto file format** is structured as follows:

 * **Magic identifier**: Used to identify Syncany-encrypted files (static ``0x53790205``)
 * **Crypto format version:** Used to identify the crypto format version (static ``0x01``)
 * **Header HMAC salt:** Used to derive the HMAC header key with HKDF (to verify the header)
 * **Cipher Count:** Defines the number of nested ciphers (default: 2)
-* **Cipher Spec:**: For each of the nested ciphers, the following information is repeated.
-  * **Cipher Spec ID:** Identifies the algorithm and key size used for the first/second/.. cipher
+* **Cipher Spec ID** Identifies the algorithm and key size used for the first/second/.. cipher
 * **Cipher Salt:** Random salt used to derive the cipher-specific file key
 * **Cipher IV:** Random IV used as input for the given cipher (size depends on cipher spec ID)
 * **Header HMAC:** HMAC calculated over the cipher count and cipher specs.

 Connecting new Clients